alexishuf/hdtss/doc/CONFIG.md

 >
 > If `sparql.distinct.strategy` is WINDOW, this property sets the maximum window
 > size.
 By **default** the window comprises the last `8192` solutions.

+Optimizers may introduce `WEAK_DISTINCT` operators, which behave like a `DISTINCT` but which enforce a executor using the `WINDOW` strategy presented above.
+This allows the user-requested `DISTINCT` to be processed with a higher window or with a hash table, while de-duplication of intermediate results have minimal overhead.

+> sparql.weakDistinct.window=integer
+>
+> The window size to use when executing WEAK_DISTINCT operators.
+The **default**
+> is `512`.

 #### MINUS